anristepanian/phone-defect-detection/README.md

 ## ML Model

-When passed a photo (.jpg, .jpeg, .png) or a ZIP file containing photos of phones, the model categorizes them into next 4 ctegories:
+When passed a photo (.jpg, .jpeg, .png) or a ZIP file containing photos of phones, the model categorizes them into next 4 categories:
 1. Good
    - The phone is in acceptable condition.
    - No visible defects or only negligible ones.